Bastardkb/bastardkb.github.io/help/bluetooth.md

 If you are building a Charybdis, you will need a different shield PCB as the nice!nano does not have the bottom row of pins.

-You can find it here: https://github.com/victorlucachi/Elite-C-holder
+You can find it here: [Nice!Nano holder](https://github.com/victorlucachi/Elite-C-holder)

 ## Additional hardware